-NMMT Limited (ABN 42 058 835 573 AFS License 234653), is the responsible entity of MyNorth Managed Portfolios (ARSN 624 544 136) (Scheme).
+NIMIT Limited (ABN 42 058 835 573 AFS License 234653), is the responsible entity of MyNorth Managed Portfolios (ARSN 624 544 136) (Scheme).
 To invest in the Scheme, investors will need to obtain the current Product Disclosure Statement (PDS) which is available at northonline.com.au.
-The PDS contains important information about investing in the Scheme and it is important investors consider their circumstances and read the PDS before making a decision about whether to acquire, continue to hold or dispose of interests in the Scheme.
+The PDS contains important investors consider their circumstances and read the PDS before making a decision about whether to acquire, continue to hold or dispose of interests in the Scheme.
 This quantitative report has been prepared for the purpose of providing general information, without taking account of any particular investor's objectives, financial situation or needs.
 Although the information is from sources considered reliable, AMP doesn't guarantee that it's accurate or complete.
 You shouldn't rely upon it and should seek professional advice before making any financial decision.
 Except where liability under any statute can't be excluded, AMP doesn't accept any liability for any resulting loss or damage to the reader or any other person.
 MyNorth Managed Portfolios are not sponsored, endorsed, sold or promoted by Morningstar, Inc. or any of its affiliates (all such entities, collectively, "Morningstar Entities").
 The Morningstar Entities make no representation or warranties regarding the advisability of investing in managed portfolios generally or in the MyNorth Managed Portfolios in particular, or the ability of the Morningstar Benchmarks to accurately represent the asset class or market sector that it purports to represent.
-The Morningstar Entities and their third party licensors do not guarantee the accuracy and/or the completeness of the Morningstar Benchmarks, and the Morningstar Entities and their third party licensors shall have no liability for any errors, omissions, or interruptions included therein.
-The S&P/ASX 20 TR Index, S&P/ASX 200 TR Index, S&P/ASX 200 TR Index, S&P/ASX 200 TR Index excluding S&P/ASX 20 TR Index, S&P/ASX SMI OR T and neither S&P Dow Jones Indices LLC, Dow Jones LLC, D
+The Morningstar Entities and their third party licensors do not guarantee the accuracy and/or their clinessors of the Morningstar Benchmarks to accurately accurately represent the asset class or market sector that it purports to represent.
+The Morningstar Entities and their third party licensors shall have no liability for any errors, omissions, or interruptions included therein.
+The S&P/ASX 20 TR Index, S&P/ASX 20 TR Index, S&P/ASX 20 T